 Trade only when you can establish a firm bias and when you can support your trading idea.

 Have a plan before taking a trade and trade only your plan.

 You need to pay attention first to which currency to trade, the position (sell or buy) and the reasons why you are selling or buying.

 Analyze the currency pairs for the economies that are likely to be affected by news and watch their movements closely.

 You also need to know what the market expectation for that Forex news event is.

 Every economic calendar comes with forecasted figures for all Forex news events so this is easily accessible to you.

 In addition to that, you need to study the current market sentiment by looking at the price action and using technical analysis tools.

-Compare the two with the impact of expected news release and see if the three are in agreement.
+Compare the 2 with the impact of expected news release and see if the three are in agreement.
 There you can gauge on which direction the market is likely to take.